 SS1, SS2 (Pin 29, Pin 13): External Soft-Start Input.
-The LTC3858-2 regulates the $V{FB1,2}$ voltage to the smaller of 0.8V or the voltage on the SS1,2 pin.
+The LTC3858 regulates the $V{FB1,2}$ voltage to the smaller of 0.8V or the voltage on the SS1,2 pin.
 An internal 1μA pull-up current source is connected to this pin.
 A capacitor to ground at this pin sets the ramp time to final regulated output voltage.
-Alternatively, a resistor divider on another voltage supply connected to this pin allows the LTC3858-2 output to track the other supply during start-up.
+This pin is also used as the short-circuit latchoff timer.